nnichols/nnichols.github.io/_posts/dnd/krug/2019-01-04-friends-with-benefits.markdown

 The group debates their options, but ultimately agrees the circus is the best place to start.
 The tiefling woman is excited about the prospect of finding snacks, Tlareg is excited to see a show, and Thaelen is disastrously drunk.
-Krug gives a look of disappointment.
+Krug gives a look of disappointment, but is secretly hopeful that there will be a petting zoo.
+After all, Krug does like soft things.
 Acknowledging his fault, the wizard conjures up a strangely gaunt _Mage Hand_ and slaps himself in the face to sober up.

 While approaching the large yellow and red canvas tents, Thaelen passes out a silver-backed playing card to each of his associates to use as a fake ticket.